 - Addiction evaluation

-The cost for these services and the treatment program as a whole depends on many factors, such as whether you are in an inpatient or outpatient program, whether it is a public or private center, the length of treatment and what kind of amenities it has.
+The cost for these services and the treatment program as a whole depends on many factors, such as whether you are in an residential or outpatient program, whether it is a public or private center, the length of treatment and what kind of amenities it has.

 Find Out if You’re Covered

 Using our confidential insurance verification form, The Recovery Village Atlanta can help you determine whether your insurance policy covers your rehab treatment and any out-of-pocket costs or deductibles.
 A representative from our facility will contact you once you complete the form to discuss your insurance benefits.
 You may also contact your insurance provider to verify what treatment options are covered under your specific policy.

 Addiction Treatment Insurance and Payment FAQs

 Figuring out rehab payments and insurance can be confusing.
 Find the answers to your addiction treatment insurance questions.